mlipok/Au3LibreOffice/Contribution_Docs/PULL_REQUEST_TEMPLATE.md

 - [ ] Code style update (formatting, renaming)
 - [ ] Refactoring (functional, structural)
 - [ ] Documentation content changes
-- [ ] Other (please describe)
+- [ ] Other (please describe) <br>
 **	|-->:

 ### What is the current behavior?

-Please describe the current behavior that you are modifying, or link to a relevant issue.
+Please describe the current behavior that you are modifying, or link to a relevant issue. <br>
 **	|-->:

 ### What is the new behavior?

-Please describe the behavior or changes that are being added by this PR.
+Please describe the behavior or changes that are being added by this PR. <br>
 **	|-->:

 ### Influences and relationship to other functionality

-Describe how the changes will affect other functions, potential script breaking changes, etc.
+Describe how the changes will affect other functions, potential script breaking changes, etc. <br>
 **	|-->:

 ### Additional context

-Add any other context about the problem here.
+Add any other context about the problem here. <br>
 **	|-->:

 ### System under test